MaciejPrzybylo/ci-project/README.md

 ```
 sudo chmod +x /usr/local/bin/docker-compose
 ```
-alter the IP environment variable to match your IP address
+alter the ACTIVATION_IP environment variable to match your IP address
 ```
-export IP="your IP" (or you can edit the .env file in this repo)
+export ACTIVATION_IP= [your IP]
 ```
 run the .yaml (make sure you are in the GatewayProject directory)
 ```